Journal of Women's Studies: University of North Bengal, Vol. 10

 We are happy to announce that the 2021 issue of Journal of Women’s Studies is now published.

-The editorial board of Centre for Women’s Studies, University of North Bengal, extends its thanks to the authorities of the University for their constant support even in these trying pandemic times, to the members of Advisory Committee, Standing Committee and the Academic Board of Centre for Women’s Studies for their valuable inputs and support.
-We thank the contributors for their well-articulated research papers.
+The editorial board of Women’s Studies, University of North Bengal, extends its sincere thanks to the authorities of the University of North Bengal for their support and encouragement, to the members of the Advisory Committee, and the Academic Board of Women’s Studies for their valuable inputs and support.
+We take this opportunity to thank all the contributors for their essays.
+We thank NBU Press team for their patience and support.
+The authors reserve the responsibility of answering any future queries about methodology or citations and referencing.

 Browse